 The specific revision of the Faculty Manual will take effect on the July 1st following final approval by the Provost, or the Board of Trustees for those changes subject to the Board's approval.
-The approved resolution will be incorporated into both the master hard copy of the Faculty Manual maintained in the Faculty Senate Office by the Program Assistant and the electronic version of the Faculty Manual no later than July 1st to be used during the next academic year.
+The approved resolution will be incorporated into both the master hard copy of the Faculty Manual maintained in the Faculty Senate Office by the Program Coordinator and the electronic version of the Faculty Manual no later than August 1st to be used during the next academic year.
 This process of incorporation will be at the direction of the Editorial Consultant and under the oversight of the Senate President.
-When it is completed, the Senate President will report to the Senate and Provost that the Manual has been updated.
-Overall responsibility for maintaining and distributing the Clemson University Faculty Manual is vested in the Office of the Vice President for Academic Affairs and Provost and is carried out by the Faculty Senate Office.